A Guide to First Fruits

 The three pilgrimage festivals beautifully illustrate the common thread of redemption, grace and future hope.
 God has woven them throughout the story of humanity.

 Until Jesus returns, we are to be busy as laborers in the harvest field (Luke 10:2).
 We echo God’s example by giving our best, our first fruits, by laying down our lives for one another.
-The first disciples needed the outpouring of the Spirit at First Fruits to build the early church.
+The first disciples needed the outpouring of the Spirit to build the early church.
 In the same way so do we, in order to give our first fruits.

 Only with the Spirit’s indwelling power can we sow seeds of life in people’s hearts.
 That is how we will play a role in God’s salvation story.